Democrats eye plan to force vote on gun reforms over GOP opposition

 House Democrats are pushing to force votes on tougher gun laws in the wake of Monday’s deadly shooting at a Tennessee elementary school, eyeing a procedural gambit that would bring the legislation to the floor despite the opposition of Republican leaders.

-At a closed-door meeting of the Democratic Caucus Tuesday morning in the Capitol, Rep. Abigail Spanberger (D), a Virginia moderate, suggested Democrats should launch a discharge petition, which would force the reforms to the floor with the support of a simple House majority.
+At a closed-door meeting of the Democratic Caucus Tuesday morning in the Capitol, Virginia moderate Rep. Abigail Spanberger (D) suggested Democrats should launch a discharge petition, which would force the reforms to the floor with the support of a simple House majority.

 The petition could arrive as early as this week, according to several Democrats, in order to tap into the outrage surrounding the latest school shooting before the House recesses Thursday for the two-week Easter break.

 Still, while all sides have condemned the violence, there is virtually no appetite among Republicans to move tougher gun laws, particularly after Congress enacted a package of reforms in the last Congress.
-And GOP lawmakers were quick to push back this week against new restrictions, saying they would only punish law-abiding gun owners.
+And GOP lawmakers were quick to push back this week against new restrictions that they say would only punish law-abiding gun owners.

 “If people are evil, they’re going to do evil things,” said Rep. Tim Burchett (R-Tenn.), who represents Knoxville.
 “It’s unfortunate.”